dwrobel/flatcam/README.md

 =================================================

+6.12.2019

+- fixed the toggle_units() method so now the grid values are accurate to the decimal

 5.12.2019

 - in NCC Tool, the new Geometry object that is created on copper clear now has the solid_geometry attribute where the geometry is stored not only in the obj.tools attribute